 Making spring rolls isn’t difficult, but before you jump to the recipe section below, take a few minutes to read through the following tips.
-You will be able to make top quality spring by understanding the details and tips which I experienced after years of making spring rolls in my restaurant.
+You will be able to make top-quality spring rolls by understanding the details and tips I experienced after years of making spring rolls in my restaurant.

 1. Use thin spring roll wrappers

 You need to buy the spring roll wrappers.
 Don’t try to make it.
-Even restaurants who make spring rolls do not make the wrapper themselves.
+Even restaurants do not make the wrapper themselves.
 It is available in most Asian markets.

-You can get spring roll wrappers at the market or the frozen section of any grocery store in Asia.
-If you are in America, US, Europe or Australia, you may need to head to the Asian grocery stores.
+You can get rice paper wrappers at the market or the frozen section of any grocery store in Asia.
+If you are in America, the US, Europe, or Australia, you may need to head to the Asian grocery stores.

 Choose the thin spring rolls wrapper.
-The thinner it is, the more crispy and crunchy the spring rolls will be.
-The thick wrapper will produce chewy texture, which is not what you want.
+The thinner it is, the more crispy and crunchy the fried spring rolls will be.
+On the contrary, the thick wrapper will produce a chewy texture.

-Note: Spring roll wrappers in different from the rice paper to make rice paper wraps.
+Note: Spring roll wrappers in different from wet rice wrappers to make rice paper wraps.
 Ask the shopkeeper when you purchase if you are unsure.

 2. Try a different combination of the spring roll filling

 What is in a spring roll?
-The filing of this recipe consists of the ingredients I use in my restaurant, which is available and loved by the locals.
+The filing of this recipe consists of the ingredients I use in my restaurant, which are available and loved by the locals.

 Yam bean is one item that might not be available in some countries.
-If you can’t find it, just ignore it.
-As for the mung bean vermicelli, it has a crunchy texture that is hard to find the substitution.
-It should be available in most of the Asian grocery shops.
+If you can’t find it, ignore it.
+However, mung bean vermicelli (vermicelli noodle) has a crunchy texture that is hard to substitute.
+It should be available in most Asian grocery shops.

-Explore the different combination of filling according to your preference.
+Explore the different combinations of filling according to your preference.
 Below are my suggestions;

-– Use only chicken or shrimps instead of both, or substitute with pork.
+– Use only chicken or shrimp instead of both, or substitute with pork.

 – Omit both chicken and shrimps for the vegetable spring rolls